SnapdragonStudios/adreno-gpu-opengl-es-code-sample-framework/OVERVIEW.md

 ```

 The platform-specific main entry point instantiates and then runs a CFrmAppContainer object.
 This object contains a CFrmApplication object, which is a virtual class derived and implemented by the application’s main class.
-The CFrmAppContainer is an internal, platform-specific object that is responsible for window initialization, configuring the frame buffer to obtain a render context, and running event handling loop.
-The CFrmApplication object is derived by the application, allowing the application a way to initialize itself, render a scene, and clean everything up.
+The CFrmAppContainer is an internal, platform-specific object that is responsible for window initialization, configuring the frame buffer to obtain a render context, and running the event handling loop.
+The CFrmApplication object is derived by the application, allowing the application to initialize itself, render a scene, and clean everything up.

-As demonstrated in the [Hello Framework](samples/hello-fw) sample, this class is used and derived via a CSample class.
+As demonstrated in the [Hello Framework](samples/hello_fw) sample, this class is used and derived via a CSample class.
 The derived class is responsible for construction, initialization, handling resize events, updating and rendering the scene, and cleanup.

 ```